-The best way I can approach the subject of bicycle touring preparation is by describing how my friend and I did this task prior to our wonderful Rhine River tour, back during October 2010.
+The best way I can approach the subject of bicycle touring preparation is by describing how my friend and I did this task before our wonderful Rhine River tour, back during October 2010.

-It is true that it was only a 1-week trip, but we approached it as a “bicycle touring” trip, and collected as many bicycle touring tips as we could.
+It was indeed only a 1-week trip, but we approached it as a “bicycle touring” trip and collected as many bicycle touring tips as we could.

 Equipment required for bicycle touring preparation can vary depending on several factors.
 Some of these factors include destination, expected weather, and personal preferences.
 Nonetheless, there are several items one would usually want to have on most trips.
 Some of the things we decided to bring are described below.